jessepav/lacygoill-wiki-backup/vim/ex.md

 its own window; it  would not write the output on its  stdout which is connected to the shell pipe.

 ## When is it useful?
+(2)

 When you need to edit some text non-interactively.
 That is, when you want to execute Ex  commands from a file or a pipe, instead of the keyboard.

+---

+It's also useful when you want Vim's output to be printed on the terminal, which is handy when you want to easily  reproduce some behavior (either in your notes, or in a bug report).

+Instead of writing:

+    $ vim
+    :cmd

+You can write a shell one-liner:

+    $ vim -es +"put ='cmd'" +'%p|qa!'

 ##
 ## I have a long series of Ex commands I want to regularly run on some file(s).
 ### What's the most readable and re-usable way to apply them?

-Write your Ex commands in a `filter` file, then run:
+Write them in a `filter` file, then run:

     $ vim -es <filter file
               │
               └ redirect to stdin

+Which is equivalent to:

+    $ cat filter | vim -es - file

 ---